FrancoisVongue/20-days-challenge/NODE.md

 1. You need to create one separate `router` for each resource.
     ```js
     const tourRouter = express.Router(); // one router for one resource
-    tourRouter.route(`/`) // use the router instead of app
+    tourRouter.route(`/tours/`) // use the router instead of app
         .get(getTours)
         .post(postTour);

-    tourRouter.route(`/:id`)
+    tourRouter.route(`/tours/:id`)
         .get(getTour)
         .delete(deleleTour)
         .patch(patchTour);

-    app.use(`/api/v1/tours`, tourRouter); // when mounting route to the app, you can
+    app.use(`/api/v1/`, tourRouter); // when mounting route to the app, you should
-                                        // supply the base path
+                                        // supply the base domain path
     ```
     Router is a `middleware` so you can easily moun it to your app with `app.use(someRouter)`
-    You just define a router and then assign `different http verbs` and relative `paths` for that router The process of mounting the router to the app is called `mounting the router`.
+    You just define a router and then assign `different http verbs with middlewares` and relative `paths` for that router The process of mounting the router to the app is called `mounting the router`.

-2. It may be easier to remember is you imagine that router is an ASP.NET `controller` that contains the base path.
+2. It may be easier to remember if you imagine that router is an ASP.NET `controller` that contains the base path.
-    And different verbs with different relative paths are just `actions`.
+    And different verbs with different relative paths are `actions`.

 3. Separate different routers into different files
     1. Create another folder called `Routes`
-    2. In that folder create distinct file for each model and call them `modelRoute`.
+    2. In that folder create distinct file for each model and call them `ModelName`.
-    3. In every "route" file define express.Router's and assign functions to them.
+    3. In every "route" file define `express.Router` and assign functions to them.
     4. Export the routers and import them in app.js.

     This way you can have different routers for some specific base path and some custom middleware for all requests in your app.js file.

 4. Create another folder where you will store `functions`, and call it `actions`.
-    1. Create different files for different models like this: `modelActions`
+    1. Create different files for different models like this: `ModelName`
     2. Put all request handlers in there
-    3. Import the actions into routers to use.
+    3. Export the actions for routers to use.

 5. Create another file in the root folder called `server.js`
     1. import `app` from app.js